ReneRod22/Wordle/README.md

 # Wordle
-Simple copy of the wordle game
+Simple copy of the wordle game.
 Uses the official wordle database to play the game.